dvsa/cvs-github-actions/table-seeder/readme.md

 This action requires the following inputs:
 - table: The full name of the table to be seeded (e.g. `cvs-develop-defects`)
-- seed-file: The local path to the seed file - located in the source repository (e.g. `tests/resources/defects.json`)
+- seed-file: The relative path to the seed file - located in the source repository (e.g. `tests/resources/defects.json`)

 ## Outputs

 This action does not produce any outputs

+## Notes

+This is called by the `seed-table` action which will first purge the data in the Table

 ## Usage Example

 ```
 - name: 🌱 Re-Seed Table
-  uses: dvsa/cvs-github-actions/table-seed@develop
+  uses: dvsa/cvs-github-actions/table-seeder@develop
   with:
     table: cvs-develop-defects
     seed-file: tests/resources/defects.json